 Suede would work great.

-The main principle here is that boat shoes are very casual, while the versatility of loafers will allow you to wear them in smart-casual settings as well.
+The main principle here is that boat shoes are very casual, while the versatility of loafers will also allow you to wear them in smart-casual settings.

 So, should you wear socks?